jackw/heywesty-trafficlight-panel/src/README.md

 ### Thresholds are incorrectly set.

 Thresholds need to be set for the plugin to operate.
 Please see [usage](#usage) section above.
-Thresholds must contain base and three other values.
+Thresholds must contain `base`` and three other values.
+One for each light.